SandiAnderson/p3/peer-review2.md

 ## 6. Misc
 + Very clean and straightforward
-+ Vode was easy to read and understand.
++ Code was easy to read and understand.